View provider

 Unlike injected human growth hormone, sermorelin keeps the body's natural feedback loop intact.
 The pituitary continues to regulate output.
 Levels rise within a window that resembles a younger adult's overnight pulse, then fall.
 Recovery, sleep depth, body composition and skin quality are the outcomes most commonly described.

-In the United States today, sermorelin is dispensed exclusively as a compounded preparation by licensed 503A and 503B pharmacies, after a clinician licensed in your state writes a prescription.
+For adults in Springfield, Ohio, sermorelin is dispensed exclusively as a compounded preparation by licensed 503A and 503B pharmacies, after a clinician licensed in Ohio writes a prescription.
 The branded sermorelin product approved decades ago was discontinued.
 The current treatment requires a real consultation, a real lab panel, and a real prescription.
 None of that is bypassed by telehealth.

 Mechanism, in plain words